Monster Energy Demonstrates Ongoing Support For Veterans With $500,000 Contribution To Call Of Duty Endowment

-Monster and call of duty Endowment partnership is highlighted in a thrilling live gaming event

 CORONA, Calif., Aug.
-22, 2024 /PRNewswire/ -- Monster energy is proud to announce its sponsorship of the fifth annual Call of Duty Endowment (C.O.D.E.)
+23, 2024 /3BL/ -- Monster energy is proud to announce its sponsorship of the fifth annual call of duty Endowment (C.O.D.E.)
 Bowl presented by USAA.
 This prestigious event, organized by the Call of Duty Endowment, a non-profit dedicated to helping veterans find rewarding careers after their service, will showcase competitive gaming while raising awareness and funds for veteran employment.

 "We are honored to have the opportunity to be part of such a meaningful and impactful event for another year," said Dan McHugh, CMO of Monster Energy.
 "Monster is proud to contribute $500,000 in support of this cause.
 This partnership underscores our dedication to assisting veterans in their transition to the workforce."